USS Wahoo (SS-238): Third patrol, January – February 1943

-A broom on the periscope on return to Pearl Harbor, 1943.
-The broom indicates the oceans were "swept clean".
+A broom on the periscope on return to Pearl Harbor, 1943: The broom indicates the oceans were "swept clean".
 The pennant reads, "Shoot the sunza bitches".

 After some time, Wahoo moved away to intercept the two fleeing ships.
-She decided to attack the tanker first since she was as yet undamaged.
+She decided to attack the tanker first, since she was as yet undamaged.
 With only four torpedoes left, the submarine fired two at the tanker, the second hitting her just abaft of midships, breaking her back; she went down almost instantly.
 Wahoo then turned her attention to the freighter and fired her last two torpedoes without a spread.
 They both hit.
 Fifteen minutes later, the freighter sank, having absorbed four hits from three separate attacks.
 Wahoo then set a course for Fais Island.
 Postwar, JANAC credited Wahoo with only three sinkings: the transport, Buyo Maru (5,300 tons), Fukuei Maru (2000 LT), and an unknown maru (4000 LT).

 On 27 January 1943, Wahoo made contact with a convoy of eight ships, including two freighters and a tanker.
 Morton proposed a novel attack.
 The tanker was unarmed and appeared to be having trouble maintaining convoy speed.
 Morton decided to surface astern of this ship, which would panic the convoy and cause it to scatter.
 After the convoy broke up, Wahoo would use her deck gun to sink the tanker.

 Morton's plan worked, up to a point.
-She surfaced and the convoy scattered, but before Morton could have the deck gun manned a Japanese destroyer escort charged out of a rain squall onto the scene, forcing Wahoo to run for it.
-The submarine had no option but to retreat since she had previously expended all torpedoes.
+She surfaced and the convoy scattered, but before Morton could have the deck gun manned, a Japanese destroyer escort charged out of a rain squall onto the scene, forcing Wahoo to run for it.
+The submarine had no option but to retreat, since she had previously expended all torpedoes.
 After coming into firing range and opening fire on Wahoo, forcing her under, the persistent destroyer escort dropped six depth charges, none close.
-It was on this occasion that Morton transmitted the famous message: "Another running gun battle today.
+On this occasion, Morton transmitted the famous message: "Another running gun battle today.
 Destroyer gunning, Wahoo running".

-The next day, Wahoo sighted Fais Island, and her plan to shell a phosphorite refinery was scrapped due to the untimely appearance of an inter-island steamer.
+The next day, Wahoo sighted Fais Island, and her plan to shell a phosphorite refinery was scrapped due to the untimely appearance of an interisland steamer.

 The submarine left station and arrived at Pearl Harbor on 7 February, only 23 days after leaving Brisbane (most patrols were in the 60‑ to 75‑day range).
 Prior to entering the naval base, Wahoo donned topside embellishments to celebrate her victory.
 A straw broom was lashed to her periscope shears to indicate a clean sweep.
 From the signal halyard fluttered eight tiny Japanese flags, one for each Japanese ship believed to have been sunk by Wahoo to that point in the war.

 Wahoo commenced refit by a tender relief crew and the ship's crew.
 On 15 February, refit was completed, and the submarine was declared ready for sea on 17 February.
 She then conducted two days of training and was drydocked at the Submarine Base, Pearl Harbor, on 21 February.